 I can sense that you disagree with the way things are unfolding, Bapu, but really it is a whole new world now.
 Why, even Nathuram Godse is celebrated as a hero today.
 The ideology of the outfit of which he was a part has started to influence public life.

 But cheer up, Bapu.
 We’re still naming streets after you, stamping currency with your face (we even corrected your photo on our new notes!) and what’s more, we still don’t drink on your birth and death anniversaries.
 For this generation, that’s like giving up salt.
 And in the ultimate tribute, as we put all anti-national elements on a train to Pakistan, we’re practically giving your Quit India movement a sequel!

 Anyway, I’ll end this letter now.
-I want to see Padmaavat and have to select an appropriate suit of armour.
 You keep paying attention to our country and you might even be lucky enough to see our PM announce one of his new schemes.
 Maybe one of them will be the Pradhan Mantri (Gau Raksha Peedit) Suraksha Yojana.
 Until then, Jai Hind.

 This is an updated version of an earlier published story.